The Seven Churches of Revelation

-The city abounded with the most eminent orators, philosophers, etc., in the world and was adorned with the most splendid buildings.
-It was famous for possessing the Temple of Diana (in the New Testament Diana is a translation of the Greek word Artemis), considered one of the seven wonders of the ancient world.
+Ephesus had a plethora of the most eminent orators and speakers in the world and contained many beautiful buildings.
+It was world famous for its large temple to the pagan goddess Diana (in the New Testament Diana is a translation of the Greek word Artemis).

-The city was also known for building the largest outdoor theatre in the world, capable of containing 50,000 spectators.
-For many years during the Roman period it was the second largest city of the Roman Empire (the largest being the empire's capital city of Rome).
-In the first century B.C. it had a population of more than 250,000, making it the second largest city in the world.
+The city was also known for building the largest outdoor theater in the world, capable of containing 50,000 spectators.
+For many years it was the largest city in the Roman Empire next to Rome and boasted a population of more than a quarter million.

-The church was founded by the Apostle Paul:
+The Ephesian church was founded by the Apostle Paul.

-Although he visited the city briefly during his second missionary journey, he returned during his third missionary journey and stayed for a little more than three years
+Although Paul visited the city briefly during his second missionary journey, he returned during his third missionary journey and stayed for a little more than three years.